Is It Illegal To Bet On Sports In The United States?

 What Federal Laws Affect US Sports Betting Options?

 There are a couple of different federal laws which are being used by the DOJ in their refusal to permit sports betting to those states desiring to legalize it.
 Many feel that these laws are arguable and are being implemented out of context.
 The laws in question include the Federal Wire Act, the PASPA of 1992, and the UIGEA bill.
 The following information addresses each of these pieces of legislation.

 What Is The Federal Wire Act Of 1961 And How Does It Effect Online Sports Betting In The US

 The Federal Wire Act prohibits gambling through an electronic means or by phone.
-When this law was established, illegal bookies were set up by the mob and were running illegal gambling operations in excess.
+When this law was established, bookies were set up by the mob and were running illegal gambling operations in excess.
 This law was the method by which law enforcement could put an end to these operations.
-Many argue that the law was never intended to regulate the future industry options of legal online gambling or prohibit something that was not even conceived at the time the law was implemented.
+Many argue that the law was never intended to regulate the future industry options of online gambling or prohibit something that was not even conceived at the time the law was implemented.
 However, this law is often cited by the DOJ and those opposed to the expansion of sports betting.

 How Does the 1992 PASPA Law Affect the Legalization Efforts of Sports Betting in the United States?